 - After selecting Freezing Panes, the first 4 rows will be frozen and two thin lines will appear below and on the left of 4 frozen rows.
 We can now scroll down vertically with these 4 rows always visible.

-3. Magic Freeze Button to Freeze Columns and Rows at the Same Time
+3. Adding Freeze Button to Quick Access Toolbar to Freeze Columns and Rows at the Same Time

-We can also add the Magic Freeze button to the Quick Access Toolbar to freeze the rows, columns, or cells with a single click.
-To add the Magic Freeze, we have to follow the steps mentioned below-
+We can also add the Freeze button to the Quick Access Toolbar to freeze the rows, columns, or cells with a single click.
+To add the Freeze button we have to follow the steps mentioned below-

 - Click the down arrow from the top of the Excel file.